 Dick Clark’s New Year’s Rockin’ Eve with Ryan Seacrest (ABC)

 The most well-known of the New Year’s Eve broadcasts starts at 8 p.m.
-ET, giving viewers a look at celebrations around the world.
-Also, for the first time, it will feature a Spanish-language countdown live from Puerto Rico.
-This will be broadcast over the air, but if you’re not near a TV, you can watch the coverage on the network’s website, ABC.go.com.
+ET.
+This is the 18th consecutive year Seacrest has been the master of ceremonies and this year’s event will originate from Times Square, Disneyland, Los Angeles and New Orleans.
+It will be broadcast over the air, but if you’re not near a TV, you can watch the coverage on network’s website, ABC.go.com.
 You will, however, need a cable subscription to watch on that platform.

-Executive-produced by Lorne Michaels and hosted (as hinted in the title) by Miley Cyrus and SNL’s Pete Davidson, this unusual entry begins airing at 10:30 p.m.
+Miley Cyrus and her godmother (yes, really) Dolly Parton will lead the charge for NBC.
+This is the second year in a row Cyrus has overseen hosting duties.
+It begins airing at 10:30 p.m.
 ET with an array of musical and other guests.
-You can watch either over the air or, if you have a cable/satellite subscription, on NBC’s website, NBC.com/live.
+You can watch either over the air or, if you have a cable/satellite subscription, on NBC’s website, NBC.com/live or the Peacock app.

 New Year’s Eve Live: Nashville’s Big Bash (CBS)

 CBS opts to boot scoop into the new year for the second year in a row with this country music-themed show.
 Airing from 8:00-10:00 p.m.
 ET and 10:30 p.m.- 1:30 a.m.
 ET, this celebration will include performances by artists including Brooks & Dunn, Kelsea Ballerini, Little Big Town and Zac Brown Band.
 Free options to view it include the CBS Website and Paramount+.

 New Year’s Eve with Anderson Cooper and Andy Cohen (CNN)